 But, here are few evergreen tips that would help you to create high-retention videos:

 Bonus tip: If your brand is selling a product or service, study the behavior of the buyer and their persona.
-Define a step by step sales process in accordance with the journey of the buyer in choosing your product or service.
+Define a step-by-step sales process in accordance with the journey of the buyer in choosing your product or service.
 Once you have a firm grip on all these, use storytelling methods to drive the engagement and make your brand stand out in the crowd.

 For this metric, YouTube SEO works similarly to Google’s SEO.
 Just like long-form articles perform better on Google, longer videos tend to rank higher on YouTube compared to shorter ones.
+That is, unless you are creating a YouTube Shorts.

 Here is an interesting graph posted by backlinko that backs up this point.